Sydenham College of Commerce and Economics: Rotaract Club

 The Rotaract Club of Sydenham College (RCSC) is affiliated with Rotary International (District 3141) and Sponsored by Rotary Club of Bombay.
 It empowers students through volunteer service, leadership opportunities, International Fellowship and community engagement.
 Notable activities include the "Ambiente" the Annual clean up trek,“Let’s Eco brick” sustainability project and a range of social initiatives.

 Entrepreneurship Cell (E-Cell)

 E-Cell encourages innovation, business skills, and entrepreneurship among students by organizing workshops, seminars, business plan competitions, and sessions with industry leaders.

 Alumni Cell and Other Clubs

 Active alumni engagement is fostered through the Alumni Cell.
 Additional societies—such as Sports Club and other discipline-based forums—contribute to the college’s holistic ethos.

 Student of the Year

-The Student of the Year award at Sydenham College of Commerce and Economics is one of the institution's most prestigious honors, recognizing all-round excellence, leadership, and outstanding contributions by students.
-Each academic year, the college confers this award separately upon one male and one female student from the Junior College and Senior College, celebrating exceptional achievements in academics, co-curricular activities, and social responsibility[1].
+The Student of the Year award at Sydenham College of Commerce and Economics is one of the institution's most prestigious honors, recognising all-round excellence, leadership, and outstanding contributions by students.
+Each academic year, the college confers this award separately upon one male and one female student from the Junior College and Senior College, celebrating exceptional achievements in academics, co-curricular activities, and social responsibility.